 Ontario Premier, Doug Ford, has come out with a new plan to help the housing crisis in Toronto, and Ontario more broadly.
-Currently, in these areas the housing demand is on the rise, while availability is limited, making the pricing very high.
+Currently, in these areas the housing demand est on the rise, while availability is limited, making the pricing very high.

 Ford has proposed a ‘Strong Mayor’ system to help with the problem.
 Ontario Greens believe that if this system were to be put in place, it would be a direct attack on local democracy.